bgourlie/asm6502/README.md

 assert_eq!(&[0xa9, 0x1, 0x69, 0x1, 0xc9, 0x2], &buf[..]);
 ```

-The the input and output parameters of the `assemble` function are generic over the
+The input and output parameters of the `assemble` function are generic over the
 [`Read`](https://doc.rust-lang.org/stable/std/io/trait.Read.html) and
 [`Write`](https://doc.rust-lang.org/stable/std/io/trait.Write.html) traits,
 respectively.
 A more typical usage of this function would accept an input file and an output file.

+### Dependency on non-stable features

+This crate requires features currently available in the `beta` channel which should stabilize in the 1.15 release.

 ### Known Issues